simonberner/monthly-theme-widget/README.md

 ---

 ## Functionality
 A simple Date Widget that changes the day at midnight and its theme every month.
+With iOS17+ it is also available in the [StandBy mode](https://support.apple.com/en-gb/guide/iphone/iph878d77632/ios).

 ## Tech Stack
-- Xcode 14.2
+- Xcode 15.0
-- Swift 5.7.2
+- Swift 5.9

 ## Frameworks
 - SwiftUI
 - WidgetKit

 ## Device Compatibility
-- iPhone >= iOS 16.1
+- iPhone with iOS 17+
-- iPad >= iOS 16.1
+- iPad with iOS 17+

 ## Screenshots
 | Widget Normal Font | Intent |